rajnesh0409/nodejs-jwt-auth-apis/README.md

 - signin: (POST)

-Find username in database, if it exists compare password with password in database using bcrypt, if it is correct generate a token using jsonwebtoken return user information & access Token
+Find username in database, if it exists compare the passwords using bcrypt, if it is correct then generate a token using jsonwebtoken and return user information & access Token.

 - getUsersList (READ) (GET)